zsongah/zsongah.github.io/_pages/about.md

 🎈 Life
 ======
   I'm a bit of a double personality😂.
 When it comes to studying and working, I'm as calm and collected as a monk in meditation😶.
 But when it's time to let loose and socialize, I'm the life of the party😜!
 Going to the gym is one of my favorite hobbies.
 Nothing makes me happier than seeing those biceps grow 💪 and abs pop.
 My current goal?
 To gain weight to 65 kg and have a six-pack that can double as a washboard.
-Currently flying solo but up for meeting new people - come chat with me if you wanna make a friend❤️.
+Currently single but up for meeting new people - come chat with me if you wanna make a friend❤️.